ozokur/test01/README.md

 2. Cycle through the images with the navigation buttons to preview filenames and counts.
 A separate preview window automatically opens to display the highlighted image, resizing it to fit within the window.
 3. Press **Solve** to invoke `yolo mode=predict` on the active image.
+When Pillow is available, the preview window refreshes with bounding boxes and class labels for every detection so you can visually confirm the results.
-The log view displays CLI output alongside a summary of how long the inference took and whether any objects were detected.
+   The log view also reports how long the inference took and summarizes the number of detections per class.
 4. Keep an eye on the performance banner under the buttons to see how many images have been processed, together with the latest, average, and best inference times plus the detection count from the most recent run.